-Russian educational system, as it has been noted many times by major international experts, is one of the most developed and advanced educational systems in the world.
-In the context of a changing society the educational system proved to be capable of adapting to rapid transformations of new realities (while preserving its well-known strong qualities) and to the phase of prolonged evolutionary reformation.
+Major international experts have noted that Russian educational system is one of the most developed and advanced educational systems in the world.
+In the context of a changing society, the educational system proved to be capable of adapting to rapid transformations of new realities and to the phase of prolonged evolutionary reformation.

 Only accredited higher education establishments have the right to issue state diplomas and degrees ensuring full vocational and academic rights, and are covered by the international agreements on mutual recognition and validation of education documents.
 Only accredited higher education establishments have the right to use the seal with the national emblem of the Russian Federation.
 All state degrees award specific qualifications to a graduate, irrespective of the type of educational institution (University, Academy, and Institute) and the ownership pattern (state, municipal, non-state), are equal in status.

-Exam session: each semester two or three weeks’ period of examinations and final assessments take place.
+Exam session: Two or three weeks’ period of examinations and final assessments take place each semester.